Updated April 2026

 Claims History

-Previous claims - especially tenant damage or meth contamination claims - increase your premium.
-Some insurers may decline cover entirely if you have a history of repeated claims.
-A clean claims record over several years can result in lower premiums.
+Previous claims - particularly repeated tenant damage or water damage claims - will increase your premium.
+Some insurers may decline cover if you have a history of frequent claims.
+A clean record over several years can work in your favour.

 Excess